-Our lives have changed so dramatically since the end of March that it’s hard to remember a time when hand washing, mask wearing and social distancing weren’t top of mind.
+Our lives have changed so dramatically since the end of March 2020 that it’s hard to remember a time when hand washing, mask wearing and social distancing weren’t part of our daily routine.
 These important science-proven behaviours will help keep you and your loved ones safe so we need to keep doing them.
 Even if we’re feeling corona fatigue.
-Here’s how we can fight the spread of COVID-19 together.
+Here’s how we can continue to fight the spread of COVID-19 together.

 By now we all know how COVID-19 is spread – through droplets in the air from infected people (whether they show symptoms or not) or from touching your face, eyes or mouth after coming into contact with a contaminated surface.
-With the COVID-19 infection rate on the rise and South Africa ranking high on the list of most confirmed cases globally, the need to prioritise non-pharmaceutical interventions to fight the pandemic is becoming more and more important – every day.
+With COVID-19 continuing to spread rapidly amid the second wave of infections in South Africa and with South Africa ranking high on the list of most confirmed cases globally, the need to prioritise non-pharmaceutical interventions to fight the pandemic is becoming more and more important – every day.

 DID YOU KNOW that by simply talking out loud for 1 minute, you create over 1 000 droplets that stay airborne for up to 14 minutes?